 Aquatic invasive species (AIS) are non-native plants, animals, or pathogens that spread in aquatic environments, causing harm to ecosystems, infrastructure, and economies.
 They often outcompete native species, disrupt food chains, and damage habitats.
 Once established, AIS are extremely difficult—and costly—to control or remove.
 In Alberta, there are 52 prohibited species listed in the Fisheries (Alberta) Act - all of which are illegal to import, transport, and possess in the province.

-Key species of concern include zebra and quagga mussels, which can clog pipes and dominate lakebeds; plants such as curly leaf pondweed and Eurasian watermilfoil, choke waterways and limit recreation; and whirling disease, which threatens native trout and whitefish populations.
-Other threats include Prussian carp, pumpkinseed, flowering rush, European water chestnut, Asian clams and New Zealand mud snails, which alter ecosystems when introduced.
+Key species of concern in Alberta include zebra and quagga mussels, which can clog pipes and dominate lakebeds; plants such as curly leaf pondweed and Eurasian watermilfoil, choke waterways and limit recreation; and whirling disease, which threatens native trout and whitefish populations.
+Other threats include common carp, flowering rush, European water chestnut, Asian clams and New Zealand mud snails, which alter ecosystems when introduced.
 These species can spread through contaminated watercraft, bait bucket releases, or equipment.

 Aquatic invaders threaten Alberta's waters.
 Here's how you can help protect them: